louishrm/Communicate-data-Findings/README.md

 ## Introduction

+### Data overview
-The goal of this project was to conduct and exploratory data analysis of the Ford GoBike dataset which can he found [here](https://www.kaggle.com/victorinoeng/fordgobike20172019?select=Clean_FordGoBike_2017_2019.csv).
-It is too big so I couldn't attach it in the repository.
+The goal of this project was to conduct and exploratory data analysis of the Ford GoBike dataset which can he found [here](https://www.kaggle.com/victorinoeng/fordgobike20172019?select=Clean_FordGoBike_2017_2019.csv)(It is too big so I couldn't attach it in the repository).
+The file contains information on over 3023992 rented bike trips between 2017-2019.
 There is also a complimentary .csv file which links station ID to station name.
+These bikes can be found at various stations in the San Francisco Bay area and are usually acitivated via a phone app.
+More information is available on the [Bay Wheels FAQ page](https://help.baywheels.com/hc/en-us).

+### Main steps
 First, the data is assessed and cleaned, then a univariate, bivariate and multivariate exploration are done.

 ## Assessment and Cleaning